otonoma/paranet/README.md

 - **Interact via Paracord**:
   - Use Paracord to interact with the actor and observe code changes.

-Congratulations!
-You're now ready to start developing locally on the Paranet.

 ## Troubleshooting

-### Docker Recognition Issues
+### Docker isn't being recognized

-If Paradocs doesn't recognize Docker:

-- Ensure Docker is installed in the default location, typically `/usr/local/bin/docker`.
+Ensure Docker is installed in the default location, typically `/usr/local/bin/docker`.

-## Glossary

-- **The Paranet**: A secure, smart network where humans and machines collaborate to perform work.
-- **Paraflow**: A custom-built workflow language, foundational to the Paranet.
-- **Paracord**: A client enterprise tool for interacting with local and cloud-based Paranodes.